-Pre-applications are required and should contain a concise description of the objectives and technical approach of the proposed research that makes clear how the proposed research is responsive to the FOA.
+Pre-applications are required and should contain a concise description of the objectives and technical approach of the proposed research that makes clear how the proposed research responds to the research topics of the FOA.
 The pre-application must include the names, institutional affiliations, and conflict of interest information of all senior personnel on the project.